 Change management has a bad reputation.
 And rightly so, since it quite often fails.
 Again and again, new methods and instruments are developed and applied to deal with this.
 Why does change management fail nonetheless?
-The answer to this is that something essential is missing, especially when dealing with the challenges we face in the 21st century when dealing with change.
-We believe that there exist three major things you have to consider if you want to deploy a change program successfully:
+The answer to this is that something essential is missing, especially when dealing with the challenges we face in the 21st century.
+We believe that there are three main things you have to consider if you want to deploy a change program successfully:

 - Second, be aware that humans are opposed to change because our brain is hardwired to resist change (Theory of the Predictive Mind).
 There is no way around meeting this challenge head-on.

 - And third, change is complex.
 Therefore, linear management based on “prediction and control” won’t work.
 Instead, we need to initiate change “from the future” and “learn from the future as it emerges”, rather than simply trying to forecast it.

 What are the foundational conditions that today’s change programs are built upon?
 In what kind of environment do they have to succeed?
 And how are they different from environments in which the old-fashioned change programs have been developed?

 Just think of how the world has changed.
 Think of all the surprising turns of events, economic uncertainty, and that it has become increasingly difficult to make sense of what is happening all over our planet.
 All of this has a name: VUCA.
 We live in a VUCA world, that is, a volatile, uncertain, complex, and ambiguous world.
 And this raises the question of how we can change our organizations desirably in such a business environment.
 In other words: how should your business look in the future, given that we don’t know how the world will change, what global developments mean, and so whether our change programs will ultimately come to fruition?